 How To Get Urine Smell Out Of A Mattress

-Below you’ll find our step-by-step guide on how to completely clean urine out from your mattress, properly sanitize it, and remove any smells or stains left behind.
+Below you’ll find our step-by-step guide on how to get pee out of a mattress, properly sanitize it, and remove any smells or stains left behind.
 The ingredients we recommend are normal household items that may already be a staple in your pantry, so no need to run to the store in the middle of the night.

 Step 1: Remove Sheets & Bedding — Fast